Otuzco

-The Otuzco is a city located in the highlands of La Libertad, Peru.
+Otuzco is a city located in the highlands of La Libertad, Peru.
 It is the capital of the Otuzco Province, and it is well known because there is the sanctuary of the Virgen de la Puerta.
 It is located at around 7°54′00″S 78°35′0″W.

 Founding

 The Otuzcans, led by Don José Corcuera (deputy for the Province of Huamachuco) and Don Enemecio Orbegozo (son of the former President Luis José de Orbegoso), who in 1856 proposed a Law Project, that was not accepted, later proposed a second Law Project, that was accepted by the National Congress on April 17, 1861, and called the "Law of Creation of the Otuzco Province", in the Department of La Libertad.
 This law was signed by the President of the Republic, Ramón Castilla, on April 25, 1861.

 The same Law divided the Province of Huamachuco in two, and created the Province of Otuzco.
 This law made the town of Otuzco the capital of the Province of Otuzco; it was later reincorporated as a city.